carlpaten/Scratch/lpaste-cli/README.md

 lpaste-cli
 ===

 Command-line interface for lpaste.net.
-Made available under MIT license.
+An experiment in using Haskell, more specifically the `optparse-applicative` module.

+Overdue for rewriting.